Most Leaders Steward Everything Except Themselves

 Meanwhile, back at home, it’s remarkably easy to move through the rest of the year with far less intention about our own energy and attention.
 Parker Palmer once wrote, “Self-care is never a selfish act—it is simply good stewardship of the only gift I have.”

-What strikes me most about that quote is the word stewardship.
+What stands out most to me about that quote is the word stewardship.

 Most leaders I know take stewardship seriously.
 They think carefully about budgets, staffing, timelines, donor dollars, and the responsibilities they carry to their organizations and communities.
 They pay attention to waste.
 They try to use resources wisely.
 They think about sustainability and long-term impact.